simboonlong/components/README.md

 # Components

 Handcrafted components that might be of use.
-List of components.

-## Demo
+## List of components

 [http://components.simboonlong.com](http://components.simboonlong.com)